Thermoresponsivity of poly(N-isopropylacrylamide) microgels in water-trehalose solution and its relation to protein behavior: Conclusions

-The presence of trehalose is found to deeply impact on the dynamics of the PNIPAM microgel system by inducing, independently of the polymer conformation, a drastic slowdown of the polymer local motions and of its hydration shell.
-This is also one major mechanism explaining the ability of trehalose to counteract deleterious intramolecular motions in delicate proteins and enzymes in solution, during exposure to high temperatures \cite{CiceroneBIOPHYSJ2004, SubatraJPCB2015, MalferrariJPCL2016}.
-Furthermore, in the light of the reduced mobility and permanence of both water and trehalose detected around the polymer chain, the similarities of our results with those reported for globular proteins extend to the protective mechanism of trehalose against cold damage.
-In this respect, a natural and interesting extension of this work will be to simulate a microgel network upon cooling to ascertain the occurrence of a long-time structural relaxation in the polymer hydration water, similar to the one detected in the recent simulations of lysozyme in solution \cite{CorradiniSCIREP2013, CamisascaJCP2020}, and to investigate how trehalose affects the polymer dynamical transition, a phenomenon which is well established for PNIPAM microgels only in water \cite{ZanattaSCIADV2018, TavagnaccoJPCL2019, TavagnaccoPRR2021}.
+Most crucially, we found an increased preferential exclusion of trehalose in the swollen microgels, in close analogy to the increased exclusion from the hydration shell of denatured proteins, a mechanism thermodynamically explaining the sugar stabilizing action \cite{CourtenayBIOCHEM2000, TimasheffBIOCHEM1997, KaushikJBC2003}.
+The collapsed conformation of PNIPAM microgels is not only thermodynamically but also kinetically stabilized, in further analogy to protein behavior.
+Trehalose, in fact, was found to deeply impact on the dynamics of the system by inducing a drastic slowdown of the polymer local motions and of its hydration shell.
+A reduced mobility, together with an increased residence time of water in the polymer surrounding, is also one major mechanism explaining the trehalose ability to counteract deleterious intramolecular motions in delicate proteins and enzymes in solution, during exposure to high temperatures \cite{CiceroneBIOPHYSJ2004, SubatraJPCB2015, MalferrariJPCL2016}.
+Moreover, the long-lasting PNIPAM-water interactions, and the reduced hydration-to-bulk exchange of solvent molecules, contribute to confine a small amount of slow water close to the polymer surface, suggesting similarities with the protective mechanism of trehalose against cold damage in proteins.
+In this respect, a natural and interesting extension of this work will be to simulate a microgel network upon cooling to ascertain the occurrence of a long-time structural relaxation in the polymer hydration water, similar to the one detected in the recent simulations of lysozyme in solution \cite{CorradiniSCIREP2013, CamisascaJCP2020}, and to investigate how trehalose affects the polymer dynamical transition, a phenomenon which is well established for PNIPAM microgels only in water \cite{ZanattaSCIADV2018, TavagnaccoJPCL2019}.

 At this point, it is important to see the present study in the context of the existing literature about the trehalose effect on the PNIPAM stability in aqueous solution.
 In particular, the MD simulation study by Narang and coworkers \cite{NarangJCIS2017} claimed to explore the changes of PNIPAM intramolecular bonding and solvent interactions across the coil-globule transition.
 Such investigation was, however, limited to the effect produced by a single trehalose molecule on one PNIPAM chain (35-mer) in water, a system in which the trehalose concentration ($\sim$0.012 M) was clearly unable to affect the polymer LCST with respect to that in pure water.
 Moreover, the simulation was carried out at a single temperature (300 K), which is still below the LCST in such a highly diluted trehalose solution.
 Therefore, the results of ref. \cite{NarangJCIS2017} only refer to trehalose-induced changes of PNIPAM in the coil conformation, leaving unexplored those associated to the coil-globule transition.